dell/omnia/accelerator/README.rst

 Accelerator
 ============

-The accelerator role allows users to set up the `AMD ROCm <https://www.amd.com/en/graphics/servers-solutions-rocm>`_ platform, the `CUDA Nvidia toolkit <https://developer.nvidia.com/cuda-zone>`_ or the `Intel Gaudi <https://docs.habana.ai/en/latest/index.html>`_ platform.
+The accelerator role allows users to  set up the `AMD ROCm <https://www.amd.com/en/graphics/servers-solutions-rocm>`_ platform or the `CUDA Nvidia toolkit <https://developer.nvidia.com/cuda-zone>`_.
 These tools allow users to unlock the potential of installed GPUs.

 Enter all required parameters in ``input/accelerator_config.yml``.